 Variable remuneration is linked to non-financial and financial performance.
-At least 50% of the variable remuneration award must be based on non-financial performance criteria.
-Variable remuneration takes into account company performance, business line performance and individual performance.
-Any undesired risks that were taken, or compliance issues that were not apparent when the variable remuneration was awarded, are taken into account at every deferred vesting of variable remuneration.
+At least 50 percent of the variable remuneration award must be based on non-financial performance criteria.
+In addition, employees in control functions (Risk, Compliance and Audit), predominantly have non-financial targets.
+Variable remuneration takes into account group performance, business line performance and individual performance.
+Undesired risks that were taken, or compliance issues that were not apparent when the variable remuneration was awarded, are taken into account at every deferred vesting of variable remuneration.